-Leonid Meteor Shower: How can you see it?
+Leonid Meteor Shower: How can you see it? - CBBC Newsround

 The Leonid meteor shower will be streaking across the night skies tonight.

-A small moon means that the shower should be easier to see than ever.

-The shower started on 15 November, but it is believed it will reach its peak tonight.
+The shower starts on 15 November, but it is believed it will reach its peak at the weekend.

 Read on to find out more about the shower and how you can see it.